-A foundation company is also proving popular for succession planning purposes.
-It attracts the protections of the Cayman Islands' 'firewall' provisions found at sections 92 and 93 of the Trusts Law (see 2.3 Forced Heirship Laws for a more detailed analysis), which apply to foundation companies in the same way as they apply to trusts.
+Foundation companies are also proving popular for succession planning purposes.
+They attract the protections of the Cayman Islands' "firewall" provisions found in Sections 92 and 93 of the Trusts Law which apply to foundation companies as well as to trusts.

 Such companies can be formed for any lawful object, including providing financial assistance or benefits to beneficiaries.